 Introduction

 Personal computers and mobile devices have become part of everyday life.
 It is ubiquitous to interact with computers on an everyday basis.
 Some of these computers are capable of location awareness, for instance, a mobile device.
 There are many applications in our mobiles and computers which uses location data for personalized recommendations and advertisements.
 These applications are called location-based services.
 The applications uses user location data while the application is active and inactive.
-The information is often stored on the servers.
+The information is often stored on the application’s backend-servers.
 Most applications have in their terms and condition mentioned the usage of the location data which are easily ignored or misunderstood.
 Consider an example of a weather application forecasting the weather for the next few days on your mobile device.
 The weather application is using the current location every time the user is moving to a new location for fitting weather forecasts.
 Another example is of a social networking website like Facebook.
 The user makes check-ins and shares location uninterruptedly to find friends and recommendations.
-It is important to understand that this location data can be used to model human mobility.
-It should not be forgotten that it enhances quality-of-life but at the same time can reveal mobility patterns based on the data received in the past.
+On the one hand, sharing location with these applications enhances quality-of-life by means of the obtained services.
+On the other hand, the data share with these applications can reveal private mobility patterns to service providers as well to online social contacts, thus leading to privacy concerns.

 The geographic location can be shared from many sources like Global System for Mobile Communication GSM, Global Positioning System GPS, Wi-Fi network location and so on.
 The most predominant use of location data is the modern navigation system like Google Maps and social networking websites like Facebook and Instagram.
 The user shares outdoor movements with the application to receive path recommendations or share some events with friends and family.
 The path reveals two important facts, the source location and the destination location, and the path taken.
 The source could be “home”, “hotel”, “shopping mall” or a “restaurant” location and so could be the destination.
 The social events shared can reveal a user’s favorite restaurant types or a club/gym he/she has been visiting in the past.
 When this information is collected for several days, it could reveal the user’s “home”, “work” and other important locations.
 Also, it reveals, the time spent at these locations, arrival and leaving times and the transitions from one place to another.
 This could help, for instance, a restaurant application to suggest a new restaurant, keeping in mind the user’s home location, type of food he/she prefers/like and his/her time preference of visiting a restaurant.
 If this data is continuously stored, a mobility model can be created.
 This, in turn, can make predictions based on a user’s current location.
 For instance, if the user is at “home” at 9 am, the mobility pattern can reveal his next locations for the rest of the day, using the model.